-2) How would I document use of non-autogenous or synthetic soft or hard tissue graft material (e.g., AlloDerm®, Fibro-Gide®, Oracell®; "bone out of a bottle" products such as Bio-Oss® or OSSIF-i semTM)?
+2) How would I document use of non-autogenous or synthetic soft or hard tissue graft material (e.g., AlloDerm[®], Fibro-Gide[®], Oracell[®]; "bone out of a bottle" products such as Bio-Oss[®] or OSSIF-i sem[TM])?

 Documenting use of a specific product in the delivery of a grafting procedure is by written narrative in the patient's dental record.
-There is no CDT code that identifies a specific product as selection of the material, which is determined by the dentist's clinical decision making and not by the dental procedure.
+There is no CDT code that identifies a specific product as selection of the material is the dentist's clinical decision; decision-making is not a dental procedure.

-3) The descriptor for codes D3428 (and D3429) bone graft in conjunction with periradicular surgery procedures indicate that non-autogenous graft material acquisition is included - but what if autogenous material is to be the graft; what code is used to report that acquisition procedure?
+3) D3428 (and D3429) bone graft procedures indicate that non-autogenous graft material acquisition is included - but what if autogenous material is to be the graft; what code is used to report that acquisition procedure?